pdjr-signalk/signalk-notification-injector/README.md

 These properties define which, if any, of the possible plugin interfaces are enabled and provide configuration details for each interface.

-There are two sub-sections.
+#### FIFO named pipe

-__FIFO named pipe -> Enabled?__ defines whether or not the local named pipe will be monitored by the plugin.
+__Enabled?__ specifies whether or not to create and monitor a local named pipe.
 Required.
-Default is checked (monitor the named pipe).
+Default is checked (create and monitor the named pipe).

-__FIFO named pipe -> Path__ defines the absolute path of the named pipe.
+__Protected?__ specifies whether or not messages must include a password in order to use the named pipe interface.
 Required.
+Default is not checked (do not require a password).

+__Path__ defines the absolute path of the named pipe.
+Required.
 Default is '/var/signalk-injector'.

-__WebSocket -> Enabled?__ defines whether or not the plugin will accept TCP websocket connections.
+#### UDP port

+__Enabled?__ specifies whether or not to provide service on a local UDP port.
 Required.
+Default is not checked (do not provide a UDP service).

+__Protected?__ specifies whether or not messages must include a password in order to use the UDP interface.
+Required.
+Default is checked (require a password).

+__Port__ defines the UDP port number on which to listen for connections.
+Required.
+Default is 6543.

+#### TCP websocket

+__Enabled?__ specifies whether or not to provide a websocket service on a local TCP port.
+Required.
-Default is un-checked (do not accept websocket connections).
+Default is not checked (do not provide a websocket service).

+__Protected?__ specifies whether or not messages must include a password in order to use the TCP interface.
+Required.
+Default is checked (require a password).

-__Websocket -> Port__ defines the port number on which the plugin will listen.
+__Port__ defines the TCP port number on which to listen for websocket connections.
 Required.
 Default is 6543.